-Instructs Air Force officer candidates on advanced leadership principles and planning/organizational skills through a series of group and individual projects.
+This course instructs Air Force officer candidates on advanced leadership principles and planning/organizational skills through a series of group and individual projects.
 Special emphasis is placed on communication skills.
 In addition, topics on performance feedback/reporting, drill and ceremonies and ethics are discussed.

-ARMY ROTC
+Army ROTC